One of my favorite flowers for the holidays is the poinsettia. This is a tutorial for a simple 3D paper poinsettia with free patterns.

-The best part of paper poinsettias is that they are not poisonous for cats, dogs and small children!
+The best part of paper poinsettias is that they are not poisonous for cats, dogs, and small children!

 This is one of those paper flowers that you can make that looks remarkably similar to the real thing.
 In fact, I actually find the real thing to look a little fake.
+I use these paper poinsettia for all sorts of different craft projects from just stand-alone paper flower arrangements to gift wrapping accouterments.
+They are super easy to make and work well in all sizes.

 You can make these paper poinsettias as a stand-alone plant or add them to any holiday-inspired craft.
+They are the perfect 3D project for any project.
+It’s not too deep to fit into an envelope for a card yet they pop enough to add just enough flair to a bouquet.

 While the most common poinsettia comes in red, they do occur in nature in other colors from white to various shades of pink.

-I love the vibrant red but a frosted white poinsettia can also add an elegant touch for any holiday themed decor set or craft project.
+I love the vibrant red but a frosted white poinsettia can also add an elegant touch for any holiday-themed decor set or craft project.

 *this article contains affiliate links for your convenience, see full disclosures here